subashini7/prasanna_web/content/index.mdx

 Computing systems are evolving into a new species that can perceive, predict, reason, and decide.
 Such systems are transforming every industry built with human ingenuity&mdash;from enterprise to consumer; automotive to security; and from biotech to finance.

 Prasanna is the CEO of Exnodes, where he pioneers Computational Parallel Inspection<sup>&reg;</sup> to maximize yields of computing chips.
-Prasanna is an engineer, architect, and a leader the kind that brings out the best in people and technology to create opportunities of a lifetime.
+Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

 - [Insights from the 'real world'](https://prashub.com/insights-from-the-real-world.pdf) (7/2020)
 - [What would I do if I'm in grad school today?](https://prashub.com/what-would-I-do.pdf) (9/2020)